cs50/cs50.readthedocs.io/zoom.md

 Silence system notifications when sharing desktop
 </strong>
 <p>
-Check this box for privacy's sake, so that others don't see your private notifications.
+Check this box in Zoom for privacy's sake, so that others don't see your private notifications.
 </p>
 </li>